cdktf/cdktf-provider-googlebeta/docs/googleMonitoringAlertPolicy.go.md

 Not more than one notification per period.

+A duration in seconds with up to nine fractional digits, terminated by 's'.
+Example "60.5s".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.21.0/docs/resources/google_monitoring_alert_policy#period GoogleMonitoringAlertPolicy#period}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.22.0/docs/resources/google_monitoring_alert_policy#period GoogleMonitoringAlertPolicy#period}

 ---